 Recycling Block Captain Program

 Help educate your neighbors about recycling, composting and waste prevention.
-It takes just a couple hours, a few times a year.
-Block captains define their own territory (number of homes and location) and we provide the handouts.
+Block captains distribute recycling information to their neighbors three times a year.
+You define your own territory and we provide the handouts.

 Why be a Recycling Block Captain?